DylanD03/Password_Manager/README.md

 <!-- ROADMAP -->
 ## Features

-- [ ] Supports Multiple users.
+- [ ] Supports multiple users.
-  - [ ] Able to add or remove users .
+  - [ ] Able to add or remove users.
-  - [ ] Each user has their passwords encrypted with their respective private encryption keys.
+  - [ ] Must login to your account before viewing your passwords.
 - [ ] Users can Add, Delete, and View their own passwords.
-- [ ] Information in each user's database is encrypted.
+- [ ] Passwords for each user is encrypted.
-    - [ ] Unable to view encrypted information in the database unless the user logs in with their master password.
-    - [ ] one-way, SSH-256 encryption, such that the user's master password cannot be retrieved/read from the database.
+    - [ ] one-way encryption using SHA 256.
- - [ ] Also prevents SQL injections.
+ - [ ] Secure from SQL injection attacks.

 See the [open issues](https://github.com/DylanD03/Password_Manager/issues) for a full list of proposed features (and known issues).